kevin91nl/SECNN/README.md

-# Salient Entity Classifier Neural Network (SECNN)
+# Salient Entity Classifier Neural Network

 This repository is the implementation of the Salient Entity Classifier Neural Network (SECNN) model.
 The script is written using Python 3.6.1.